 Karma Yoga – The Path of Self Sacrifice and Action

 It is a path for those who are of an outgoing nature or work all the time and cannot sit or relax easily.
 It purifies the heart by teaching you to act selflessly, without a thought of gain or reward and be one with what you are doing.
 The repetition of mantras during any action is used to keep your mind focused on the work being performed and not let your mind wander into, what you will gain or not gain from the actual work.
 By detaching yourself from the fruits of your actions and offering them to an abstract idea (god), you learn to sublimate the ego.

 Jnana Yoga – The path of Self Analysis and Knowledge

 It is the path for intellectual people.
 This is the most difficult path as it requires a tremendous amount of willpower and intellect.
-It encompasses acquiring a complete knowledge of a certain situation, philosophy or experience, using contemplation and meditation and applying this knowledge in practice.
+It encompasses acquiring complete knowledge of a certain situation, philosophy, or experience, using contemplation and meditation, and applying this knowledge in practice.
 The Jnana Yogi uses his mind to inquire into its own nature.